MaineKuehn/graphi/docs/index.rst

     outgoing_flights = {city: len(airports[city]) for city in airports}

 With its general-purpose design, ``GraphI`` makes no assumptions about your data.
-You are free to use whatever is needed to solve your problem, not please data structure.
+You are free to use whatever is needed to solve your problem.

 Frequently Asked Questions
 ==========================